Ramandeep2004/Ramandeep2004/README.md

 - 👋 Hi, I’m Ramandeep
-- 👀 I’m Passinate about the dynamic and ever evolving of IT
+- 👀 I’m Passionate about the dynamic and ever-evolving field of IT
 - 🌱 I’m currently learning Data Science with AI
 - 📫 Reach me - ramandeep125005@outlook.com